-- 1. A completed Anderson University School of Music Master of Music Education application - 2.
+- 1. A completed Master of Music Education application - 2.
 Baccalaureate degree from an accredited institution - 3.
 Valid teacher's license - 4.
-Official transcripts from all colleges attended - 5.
-Two recommendations testifying to teaching and musical abilities - 6.
+Official transcripts from all colleges attended - Two recommendations related to teaching and musical abilities (forms available on website) - 6.
 Writing sample - 7.
 Interview with music education faculty